YongliHe23/SequenceExamples-GE/pge2/README.md

 For scan instructions, see https://github.com/jfnielsen/TOPPEpsdSourceCode/tree/UserGuide/v7

+## Safety management

+### PNS

+PNS should be estimated in MATLAB using various tools, e.g., the [toppe.pns()](https://github.com/toppeMRI/toppe/blob/main/%2Btoppe/pns.m) function for GE, or the [SAFE model](https://github.com/filip-szczepankiewicz/safe_pns_prediction) for Siemens.

+### Gradient and RF subsystem protection, and patient SAR

+This is handled for you by the interpreter, using a sliding-average estimation that parses through **the first 64,000 blocks** in the sequence (or until the end of the scan is reached, whichever comes first).
+It is your responsibility to ensure that the gradient/RF power in the remainder of the sequence (if any) does not exceed that in the first 64,000 blocks.
+This limit (64,000) is due to apparent memory limitations and has been determined empirically.

 ## Troubleshooting tips

 ### The sequence fails when clicking 'Download' on the scanner console

 Possible causes:
-* One or more segments does not contain at least one gradient waveform, as required by the gradient heating check.
+* One or more segments does not contain at least one rf or gradient event, as required by the sliding-window rf/gradient heating check.
- Redesign your scan.

 For debugging, it can be helpful to disable the gradient heating check by setting the CV **disableGradientCheck** to 1 (via the User CVs menu on the scanner console).

-### The scanner reports that the gradient heating exceeds the system limit

-* If the sequence contains pure delay blocks, the gradient heating check will generally be too conservative and may issue a failure.
- As a workaround for now, redesign a test version of your sequence without pure delay blocks and see if it will pass the gradient heating check.
- Then in your actual scan, disable the gradient heating check by setting disableGradientCheck to 1.

  ### The scanner reports that the RF power/SAR exceeds system limit